w3c/ServiceWorker/examples/single-page-app/README.md

         * Once all resources are successfully download, add to cache
     * On UI interaction (changing the state of the page)
         * Mark page as “interacted with”

+## Todo

+* Haven't yet handled the "interacted with" switch
+* Just letting updates happen naturally so far